Trace & Norms

 Proof:

-The spectral norm is commonly used to control the Lipschitz continuity of functions in the neural network in order to prevent vanishing or exploding gradients.
+The spectral norm is commonly used to control the Lipschitz continuity of functions in neural networks to prevent vanishing or exploding gradients.

 Definition: \(p\)-Norm

-When \(p =1\), we call it Manhattan norm, which is commonly used in the grid-based environments.
-Also, if we need sparsity in models such as Lasso regression, often, the Manhattan norm is used as a regularizer.
+When \(p = 1\), we call it the Manhattan norm (or \(\ell_1\) norm), which is commonly used in grid-based environments.
+Also, when we need sparsity in models such as Lasso regression, the Manhattan norm serves as a regularizer.

 Introduction to Metric Spaces